Towhid0845/interview-questions/JavaScript.md

    - **Job Queue:** Every time a promise occurs in the code, the executor function gets into the job queue.
 The event loop works, as usual, to look into the queues but gives priority to the job queue items over the callback queue items when the stack is free.
 The item in the job queue is called a microtask.

 ## What is closure in JavaScript ?
 Provide an example.
+A closure is a feature where an inner function has access to the outer (enclosing) function's variable.

 ## Explain the difference between `.the()` and `async/await` in handling asynchronous operations in JavaScript.
 In JavaScript, .then() and async/await are both used to handle asynchronous operations, particularly with Promises.